btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 ## BREAK DOWN OF THE REPO

-looking at the repo above you can tell that there are just 2 directorties present. which are:
+Looking at the repo above you can tell that there are just 2 directorties present. which are:

 - Ansible-playbook
 - bash-script